premake/premake-core/website/docs/defaultplatform.md

 ### Applies To ###

-The `workspace` scope.
+Workspace configurations.

 ### Availability ###

-Premake 5.0.0 alpha 12 or later.
+Premake 5.0.0-alpha12 or later.

 ### Examples ###